wingkwong/hk-atm-locator/scrapers/README.md

 # Scraping ATM data from all banks in Hong Kong

-> This folder is deprecated.
-Data will be retrieved from HSBC, Hang Seng API Portals and APIX.
+> This folder has been deprecated.
+Data will be retrieved from HSBC, Hang Seng API Portals and APIX instead.

 ## Installing